 It’s important to remember that side effects are relative to the individual and your specific circumstances.
 All that in mind, let us not forget that personal, expert care will be readily at hand.
 Should you choose to end the trial, you have the right and ability to do so at any given time.

 Your health will be monitored with a close eye, which is great for you because any abnormalities are noticed and addressed immediately.

-Medical trials and studies however are only carried out in specific places, meaning you could be asked to travel more often than you might like and further than you might like.
-The specific whereabouts of the clinical trial is one of many questions that you should feel comfortable asking your point of contact, when discussing the trial.
+Medical trials and studies, however, are only carried out in specific places, meaning you could be asked to travel more often than you might like and further than you might like.
+The specific whereabouts of the clinical trial are one of the many questions that you should feel comfortable asking your point of contact when discussing the trial.